BIDS AND QUOTATIONS

 The School Board shall retain its existing authority to determine the criteria that will be used as a basis for making awards.

-Adequate public notice for purchases using a reverse auction or competitive online solicitation process shall be given as follows:
+Adequate public notice for the purchases of materials, supplies, equipment, or consulting services using a reverse auction shall be given as follows:

 The advertisement or notice